mdp/gibberish-aes/README.markdown

 #### OpenSSL Interop

-        // In Jascascript
+  In Jascascript

         GibberishAES.enc("Made with Gibberish\n", "password");
         // Outputs: "U2FsdGVkX1+21O5RB08bavFTq7Yq/gChmXrO3f00tvJaT55A5pPvqw0zFVnHSW1o"

-        # On the command line
+  On the command line

         echo "U2FsdGVkX1+21O5RB08bavFTq7Yq/gChmXrO3f00tvJaT55A5pPvqw0zFVnHSW1o" | openssl enc -d -aes-256-cbc -a -k password

+### Requirements

+None.

+The library is fully encapsulated, you should be able to drop it into nearly any website.
+The downside to this is that it grew with the addition of its own Base64 library and MD5 hashing algorithm.

+### Tests

+[Click here][2] to run the test package in your browser.

+The test script does require JQuery(included), but the basic GibberishAES does not.

 ### Design Factors
-I built this library for [G.ibberish.com](http://g.ibberish.com), which heavily influenced it's design.

 It only supports CBC AES encryption mode, and it's built to be compatible with one of the most popular AES libraries available, OpenSSL.

-Although there's some things I dislike about OpenSSL, it's a commonly used and very capable library that's been open source for quite some time, and has received [FIPS certification][1] from NIST.
+It also passed the [FIPS certification][1] from NIST.

 One of my primary issues with other AES libraries is the lack of support for OpenSSL.
 I